macder/medusa-fulfillment-shippo/README.md

 ### fetchCartRates()

-Fetches an array of [shippo live-rate objects](https://goshippo.com/docs/reference#rates-at-checkout) filtered against the carts available rate-at-checkout shipping options
+Fetches an array of [shippo live-rate objects](https://goshippo.com/docs/reference#rates-at-checkout) filtered against the carts `ShippingOptions` that are `price_type: calculated`

 Cart must have items and complete shipping address